paw-lu/dressup/docs/index.rst

 .. code-block:: console

-   ❯ dressup Goodbye --type inverted ƃoopqʎǝ
+   ❯ dressup Vibes --type inverted
+   𐌡ıqǝs

 See more options in the :ref:`CLI reference`, or by running